GoMyCode-nextGen/javascript-functions/Readme.md

 multiply(2, 3); // -> 6
 multiply(4, 5); // -> 20
 ```
-Write a function called stringLength that takes a string as a parameter and when invoked returns the length of the string as a number.
+9.Write a function called stringLength that takes a string as a parameter and when invoked returns the length of the string as a number.
 HINT: use .length.

 ```js
 function stringLength(string) {